codsen/codsen/packages/string-uglify/README.md

 ## Other features

-- Its API is friendly - no errors are thrown, wrong inputs won't give you results.
-An empty array is fine.
+- Its API is friendly — no errors are thrown — if inputs are wrong, they are simply returned back.
+An empty array as input is fine.
 - Put dots and hashes (`.a` and `#a`) or don't.
 If you are minifying only classes or only id's you might omit dot or hash.
 - Input reference strings array does not have to contain unique entries.
 It's just inefficient to have duplicates so you should aim to avoid that.